rohitbathi/Statistical-Techniques-and-Neural-Classification/README.md

-# Fundamentals of Statistical Learning and Pattern Recognition Course Project
+# Statistical Learning Techniques and Neural Network-Based Digit Classification

 ## Overview
 This README documents a two-part course project focusing on statistical learning and pattern recognition techniques using neural networks.